charlie-kovacs/graphql-mesh-microsoft-api/README.md

 }
 ```

 Now, run the following query.
-Both upstream APIs will return the ToDo items that were created in each.
-The Express-based API behaves as expected.
-The ASP.NET API does not given the `405` error.
+Both upstream APIs will return the ToDo items that were created in each even though the ASP.NET API had a 405.
 ```graphql
 query Aspnet_todoitems {
     aspnet_todoitems {